Fyzeey/Contact-book/README.md

 ## Google Contact SPA

-### A single page application that list and manage the authenticated google user's contacts.
+### A single page application that lists and manages the authenticated google user's contacts.

 - User authentication is provided via OAuth.